Market Maps

 Analysis, not investment advice.
 Figures are drawn from Amazon.com Inc.’s public SEC filings (Form 10-K, FY2025) and its FY2025 results, cited inline by fiscal period.
 Frameworks here are for understanding business economics and tradeoffs, not for making buy or sell decisions.

-Want the full toolkit for reading filings like this, the segment-margin worksheet, the capex-to-margin framework, and the utilization checklist used above?
+Want the full toolkit for reading filings like this, the segment-margin worksheet, the capex-to-margin framework, and the Cloud Reset Ledger used above?
 It’s in the Tech Business Analysis Playbook.

 Sources